Simple Projects

 Can we make dried orange slices in our air fryer?

 Also yes!
-Load your sliced oranges onto the air fryer shelf and air fry for 3.5 hours on 55C./ 130F.
-Remove slices from air fryer and allow to cool before stringing them or placing the into to a storage container.
+Load your sliced oranges onto the air fryer shelf and air fry for 3.5 hours at 55C./ 130F.
+Remove slices from the air fryer and allow to cool before stringing them or placing them into a storage container.

 How long will these dried orange slices last?